Jenson Button: Public image

 Button has received a varying amount of press coverage from minor to extensive on his F1 career and personal life; this effect has been labelled "Buttonmania".
 Prior to winning the 2009 championship, his lack of success led critics to label him "a nearly man" and "a pin-up and lightweight" for his photogenic appearance, but it ceased following his success.
 Ben Anderson of Autosport notes that the driver "is rarely picked as one of grand prix racing's true elite drivers" and is not "discussed in the same breath as those, such as Schumacher and Ayrton Senna" due to "a lack of absolute dynamism behind the wheel in difficult technical circumstances – perhaps holds him back from being regarded as among the true elite."
 Writing for The New York Times, Brad Spurgeon said that Button's F1 debut began a trend of teams signing young drivers and how they would cope with pressure, performance and the media in the championship.
 BBC Sport's Andrew Benson called him "urbane and eloquent.
 Good-looking and charismatic, he is a marketing person's dream, and has a ready wit that can edge into sarcasm if he is impatient or uncomfortable with a situation."

 Button finished second to footballer Ryan Giggs in voting for the 2009 BBC Sports Personality of the Year Award.
 He also won the BBC West Country's Sports Personality of the Year and the Laureus World Breakthrough of the Year award.
 He won the 2000 BBC Sports Personality of the Year Newcomer Award for finishing eighth in that year's F1 season, the Lorenzo Bandini Trophy in 2001, and the Hawthorn Memorial Trophy as the most successful British or Commonwealth driver in a season five times: from 2004 to 2006, 2009 and 2011.
 Button was voted the Autosport Rookie of the Year in 2000, the International Racing Driver Award in 2004 and 2009, and the British Competition Driver of the Year in 2003, 2009, 2011 and 2012.
 He won the BRDC Gold Star in 2004 and 2009, and was inducted into the FIA Hall of Fame in 2017.

 He was appointed Member of the Order of the British Empire (MBE) in the 2010 New Year Honours for services to motorsport.
-Button's home town, Frome, has named a street and a footbridge carrying the River Frome after him, and has awarded him the freedom of the town.
+Button's home town, Frome, has named a street and a footbridge over the River Frome after him, and has awarded him the freedom of the town.
 Button received an honorary doctorate in engineering from the University of Bath in December 2016.
 He has authored five books about his life and career.

+Button's 2009 championship winning season and Brawn GP's rise to success is the focus of the 2023 Disney+ miniseries Brawn: The Impossible Formula 1 Story.